ethxn-frs/RobotFactory/README.md

 > INSTRUCTIONS ARGS
 ```

-- (IMPLEMENTATION TO FIX) Verify the validity of an order
+- Verify the validity of an order
 ```
 > VERIFY ARGS
 ```